Key Facts & Summary

 Having discovered the plan, however, her father locked her up in the tower, where she died of a broken heart.
 According to local legend, the spirit of the girl still wanders in the tower, waiting for the arrival of her lover.

 The second anecdote is perhaps less romantic but quite curious.
-As mentioned in the previous paragraph, King Henry VIII visited Gainsborough twice.
+As mentioned earlier, King Henry VIII visited Gainsborough twice.
 The second time, in 1541, he did so accompanied by his fifth wife, Queen Catherine Howard, whom he had just married the year before and who a few months later would be beheaded on charges of treason.

-At that time, the lord of Gainsborough Old Hall was the grandson of Sir Thomas Burgh, also called Thomas.
-In 1529, his eldest son, Edward, had married a girl, Catherine Parr, but had died just four years after the marriage, in 1533.
+At that time, the lord of Gainsborough Old Hall was the grandson of Sir Thomas Burgh, Thomas.
+In 1529, his eldest son, Edward, had married Catherine Parr, but had died just four years after the marriage, in 1533.

 A few years after the death of her first husband, in 1540, Catherine Parr married John Nevill, who thus became her second husband.
-However, even John Nevill, died just three years after their marriage, and Catherine Parr, the same year, married none other than King Henry VIII (who had become a widower the year before, when he had his wife executed).
-She, therefore, became his sixth wife, the one who survived him.
+However, John Nevill also died just three years after their marriage, and Catherine Parr, married King Henry VIII that same year.
+She, therefore, became Henry VIII’s sixth wife, and the one who survived him.
 King Henry VIII died after four years of marriage with Catherine Parr.

 The last anecdote concerns the Hickman family.
 William Hickman and his mother Rose were great supporters of the Church of England Puritan movement and allowed members of the movement to get together and preach in the Hall from 1603 until 1608.